wmeints/effective-llm-applications/manuscript/00-preface.md

 ## Why I wrote this book

 This book came about because I needed a way to copy my knowledge to my colleagues.
+I almost built a custom AI agent to answer all my colleagues' questions, but it felt like giving McDonald's food to people who deserve healthy food for long-term happiness.
+So instead of giving quick, hallucinated together answers, I decided that my colleagues and you, as a reader, are better off with a book.
+I'm also gaining from this, because I structure my thoughts and get a chance to go back and improve myself.

 I've been using Large Language Models (LLMs) for quite a while now and discovered how to use them to build intelligent applications by failing a lot.
-I don't think I can protect anyone from making their own mistakes, but I can show what I learned and explain what worked for me.
+I can't protect anyone from making their own mistakes, but I can show what I learned and explain what worked for me.

+It's challenging to write a book in this age of AI and the internet because the book is old when it hits the printing press.
+To combat this, I took a different approach: I'm writing and releasing it in chunks.
+Some chunks are lovely to read when they hit your mailbox, while others may be slightly incomplete.
+Please forgive my writing style and enjoy the fast-paced release cycle of the book.

 ## Who this book is for